 43. The financial statements submitted for auditing were not prepared in all material respects in accordance with the requirements of section 122(1) of the MFMA.
-Material misstatements of current assets and disclosures identified by the auditors in the submitted financial statements identified by the auditors in the submitted financial statements material misstatements and supporting records that could not be provided resulted in the financial statements receiving a qualified audit opinion.
+Material misstatements of current assets and disclosures identified by the auditors in the submitted financial statements identified by the auditors in the submitted financial statements were subsequently corrected, but the uncorrected material misstatements and supporting records that could not be provided resulted in the financial statements receiving a qualified audit opinion.